But the fruit

 In February 2012, as Jane Gerlach Booge bravely fought breast cancer, her son’s Ice Hockey team attempted to send her a basket of flowers.
 However, she graciously declined the offer, asking instead to “use the money for the boys.”
 Thus, the Sweet Jane’s Wish Foundation was established in her memory.

-Since 2015, the SJW Foundation has contributed over $11,000 to Living Beyond Breast Cancer's Cis B. Golder Fund which provides small quality of life grants to local women diagnosed with breast cancer.
+Since 2015, the SJW Foundation has contributed over $14,000 to the Living Beyond Breast Cancer Fund and the Chester County Hospital SHiNE Fund both funds provide small quality of life grants to local women diagnosed with breast cancer who are experiencing the out of pocket expenses of fighting this terrible disease.

 Sweet Jane's Wish Foundation is a licensed 501c3 fund of the Chester County Community Foundation.